Full Moon on

 Lunation 54 / 1007

-The Moon is 15 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 15 days old and navigating through the middle part of the current synodic month.
 This is lunation 54 of Meeus index or 1007 from Brown series.

-The length of the lunation is 29 days, 15 hours and 35 minutes.
+The length of this lunation is 29 days, 15 hours and 35 minutes and it is 38 minutes longer than the upcoming lunation's length.
 This is the year's longest synodic month of 2004.
-It is 38 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean